sugaryourcoffee/monitoring/docs/monitoring.md

 In that file we can tell NRPE which hosts are allowed to access the services.
 Make following change to `nrpe.cfg`

-    allowed_hosts=192.168.178.81
+    allowed_hosts=192.168.178.111

+This is the IP address we set up in the *Vagrantfile* as a public network address for our Vagrantbox, that is the Nagios server.

-This is the IP address of our host machine.
+In case we don't provide a public network address for our Nagios server we have to add the IP address of our host machine.
 Even though we are connecting from the nagios server, that is the Vagrantbox, the hosts IP address is forwarded.

 In order to make changes available we have to add a _config_ class to `/etc/puppet/modules/nagios/manifests/client/config.pp

     class nagios::client::config {